PeytonCurr/plate_counter/README.md

 ## Challenges Overcome
 - **Data Structure Definition**: The originality of the project required constantly evolving data structures.
 By defining data as objects with multiple attributes, I was able to simplify data access and manipulation across various parts of the codebase.
 - **Dynamic SVG Positioning**: Moving the positioning of SVGs based on the entered weight and screen size was challenging.
-I managed this by tracking these variables in the state and creating functions to interpolate the necessary information into the JSX.
+I managed this by tracking these variables in state and creating functions to interpolate the necessary information into the JSX.
-- **Reutilizing Concepts from Other Frameworks**: Adapting traditional concepts like reactivity, state management, and lifecycle hooks to new frameworks and technologies was a significant learning curve.
+- **Reutilizing Concepts from Other Frameworks**: Adapting traditional concepts like reactivity, state management, and lifecycle hooks to new frameworks and technologies was a learning curve.
 Overcoming this enhanced my ability to solve problems using modern development practices.

 ## Overall Impact and Significance
-PlateCounter has significantly improved the gym experience for its users by solving a common annoyance.
+PlateCounter has improved the gym experience for its users by solving a common, rather annoying, problem.
 Its aesthetic and satisfying design encourages users to return to the app repeatedly.
 For me personally, it built confidence in using new technologies and showcased my originality.
 Professionally, PlateCounter stands as a testament to my abilities and practical problem-solving skills.

 ## Contributing
 Contributions to enhance the functionality, usability, or documentation of PlateCounter are welcome.
 To contribute: